freddan88/fredrik.leemann.data/linux/_tutorials/debian/debian-minimal-install/debian-i3-tutorial.md

 **Check your sources**

-> After first boot you may need to append 'main contrib non-free' in sources.list
+> After first boot you may need to append `main contrib non-free` in sources.list

 Example